 Zero Outage Layered Model

-Depending on the actual implementation each layer can be used by one dedicated client, by a small number of clients that share the resources of that layer or by a large number of clients.
-Dedicated is most owned and operated within the traditional enterprise data center environment.
-But also IT Service Providers offer dedicated environments in an outsourcing type of service.
+Depending on the actual implementation, each layer can be used by one dedicated client, by a small number of clients that share the resources of that layer or by many clients.
+Dedicated is the most common model in the traditional enterprise data centre environment, but many IT Service Providers offer dedicated environments in an outsourcing type of service as well.
 Shared environments span a wide range of implementations from company internal solutions to cloud services.
-Public is generally offered as cloud solution to provide the scale needed to support a massive number of users.
+Public is generally offered as cloud services to provide the scale needed to support a massive number of users.

-From a business perspective every solution can be created from combination of building blocks or components from all layers and across the various deployment models.
-It is very seldom today to have a solution where a straight line can be drawn from the desired business outcome or functionality to an individual IT Service or Application that uses a single stack of IT infrastructure.
-The norm is rather to have a number of IT Services, Applications and infrastructure elements that have to work together to provide value to the business.
-Figure 2 shows an example of a business solution that leverages a number of building blocks dispersed across layers and deployment models.
+From a business perspective every solution that realises a Zero Outage service can be created from a combination of building blocks or components from all layers and across the various deployment models.
+It is rare today for a solution to have a direct relationship of the desired business outcome to an individual IT system that uses a single stack of IT infrastructure.
+The norm is rather to have a number of building blocks and components on different layers that have to work together to provide value to the business.
+Graphic 7 shows a conceptual picture of a business solution that leverages a number of building blocks dispersed across layers and deployment models.

-One example could be to use multiple components with almost no build-in resilience and use some intelligence on a higher level to achieve the desired resilience by orchestrating them.
-Following that principle of delegating functionality (in terms of resiliency) to higher levels would offer some freedom in the way a solution is implemented and allows to find the optimal balance between resiliency requirements and affordable cost per component.
+One example could be to use multiple components with almost no built-in resilience but leverage resilience capabilities on a higher level to achieve the desired quality.
+Following that principle of delegating functionality (in terms of resilience) to higher levels would offer some freedom in the way a solution is implemented and more effectively facilitates finding the optimal balance between resilience requirements and affordability per component.

 To enable the principle mentioned above, it is necessary for each component or building block to offer the following:

-- it either has to fulfill the Zero Outage Industry Standard criteria for that kind of component or, if it does not fulfill the defined criteria, it has to define what it requires from a higher layer.
+- It either has to fulfil the Zero Outage Industry Standard criteria for that kind of component or, if it does not fulfil the defined criteria, it has to define what it requires from a higher layer.

-At the center of the above picture is the component of a building block.
-On the left is an example of the list of ZO requirements (coming from the ZO Platform Design Principles [future release] in that case) and on the right it would provide a definition of requirements to other components within the same or in higher layers.
+At the centre of the above picture is the component of a building block.
+On the left is an example of the list of Zero Outage requirements (coming from the Zero Outage Platform Design Principles [future release] in that case) and on the right it would provide a definition of requirements to other components within the same or in higher layers.

-The Layer Model provides an overview to allow individuals or companies interested in the Zero Outage Industry Standard to easily understand some basic concepts and ideas.
-Together with the Zero Outage Map it offers overarching design principles, which are further detailed out in the documentation of the work streams that cover people, processes, platform and security.
+The “Layered Model” provides an overview which allows individuals or companies interested in the Zero Outage Industry Standard to easily understand some basic concepts and ideas.
+Together with the Zero Outage Map it offers overarching design principles, which are further detailed in the documentation of the workstreams covering people, processes, platform and security.